-After Instagram polls, Facebook decided to give their users a polling service as well.
-This new feature rolled out about a month ago and it gave users the ability to use gif images as poll reactions.
-What Facebook didn’t know is that this feature had a loophole that allowed a malicious actor to delete your photos from Facebook.
+After Instagram polls came out, Facebook decided to give their users a polling service as well.
+This new feature rolled out about a month ago, and it gave users the ability to use GIF images as poll reactions.
+What Facebook didn’t know was that this feature had a loophole that allowed a malicious actor to delete your photos from Facebook.
+Oops!

 “Whenever a user tries to create a poll, a request containing gif URL or image id will be sent, poll_question_data[options][associated_image_id] contains the uploaded image id.”